Are you tired of being asked questions from companies regarding your satisfaction and expectations? I know I am.

 I want them to grasp the feedback and that they want to use my input and response to improve, modernise and most of all, to show more interest in me.

-My advice to all companies that send out surveys like this is:
+My advice to companies that send out surveys like this is:

-- When it comes to asking about my expectations, I am amazed by how little these companies know about who I am.
+When asking about my expectations, I am amazed by how little these companies know about who I am.
 And do these companies believe that people are that different when it comes to expectations, habits and behaviour?

 Do you agree?
-Let's discuss and feel free to book a meeting with me.
+Let's discuss this, feel free to book a meeting with me.